-Others tell a similar story with just a few minor changes.
-According to tradition, Mary Magdalene, after stumbling upon Christ’s empty tomb, rushed to the Roman emperor to tell him the Christ had risen.
+Others relate a similar story with a few minor changes.
+According to tradition, Mary Magdalene, after stumbling upon Christ’s empty tomb, rushed to Pontius Pilate, the Roman governor to tell him that Christ had risen.

 How to dye eggs red for Greek Easter naturally

-In supermarkets in Greece and around the world, as Easter approaches, red dye is very east to find.
-But if you find yourself without red dye on Holy Thursday, or you’re looking to use a natural method, you can still make your eggs in time for Easter, as long as you have a few extra onions in the house.
+In supermarkets in Greece and around the world, as Easter approaches, red dye is found just about anywhere.
+However, if you find yourself without red dye on Holy Thursday or you’re looking to use a natural method, you can still dye your eggs in time for Easter, as long as you have a few extra onions in the house.

-In this video, acclaimed chef Peter Minakis shows how to naturally make your red Greek Easter eggs using onion skins.
-Here’s his secret organic recipe:
+In this video, acclaimed chef Peter Minakis shows how to naturally dye your eggs red using onion skins.
+Here’s his secret organic recipe below.

 You will need:

 the skins of approx. 10 medium yellow onions